Skip to content

 Collects Guardians of the Galaxy & X-Men: The Black Vortex Alpha #1; Guardians of the Galaxy Vol. 3 #24-25; Legendary Star-Lord #9-11; All-New X-Men #38-39; Guardians Team-Up #2; Nova #28; Cyclops #12; Captain Marvel #14; Guardians of the Galaxy & X-Men: The Black Vortex Omega #1.

-Star-Lord and Marvel Universe Post-Secret Wars
+Star-Lord in the Marvel Universe Post-Secret Wars

 • Secret Wars